rx-angular/rx-angular/libs/template/let/src/lib/docs/Readme.md

 ## Using the reactive context

-## Using the reactive context over local variables
 ![Contextual-State--template-vs-variable](https://user-images.githubusercontent.com/10064416/192660150-643c4d37-5326-4ba2-ad84-e079890b3f2f.png)

 A nice feature of the `*rxLet` directive is, it provides 2 ways to access the [reactive context state]() in the tempalte: